 School Finance Equalization and Intergenerational Mobility

 Large differences in intergenerational mobility exist across US commuting zones, yet little is known about their causes.
-This paper studies the effects of equalization in public school expenditure across school districts on students’ intergenerational mobility, using variation from states’ school finance reforms.
-Analyses of migration flows indicate that households sort across districts in response to a reform, which affects the tax base and makes post-reform expenditure endogenous.
-I address this issue with a simulated-instruments approach, which uses states’ funding formulas and newly-collected new data on the formula components to simulate district expenditures in the absence of sorting.
-2SLS estimates indicate that equalization of school expenditure boosts mobility of low-income students, with small negative effects on high-income pupils.
-Differences between OLS and 2SLS indicate that endogeneity of post-reform expenditure leads to underestimate these effects.
-Equalization affects intergenerational mobility by reducing gaps in inputs (such as the number of teachers) and educational attainment between low- and high-income districts.
+This paper studies the effects of equalizing per pupil expenditure across public school districts on students' intergenerational mobility, using variation from states' school finance reforms.
+Tiebout sorting of households across districts following a reform affects house prices, the property tax base, and districts' revenues, creating a problem of endogeneity.
+I address this issue with a simulated-instruments approach, which uses states' funding formulas and newly collected data on the formula components to simulate revenues for each district in the absence of sorting.
+2SLS estimates indicate that equalizing school expenditure increases mobility for low-income students, with small negative effects on high-income pupils.
+2SLS estimates are 1.5 times as large as OLS, suggesting that the endogeneity of post-reform expenditure can severely affect these estimates.
+Equalization affects intergenerational mobility by reducing gaps in inputs (such as the number of teachers) and intermediate educational outcomes (such as high school completion) between low- and high-income districts.

 Keywords: School Finance, Education Reform, Equality of Opportunity, Intergenerational Mobility